They Can't Kill Us Until They Kill Us

 a collection of essays by

-To pre-order a signed first edition of Hanif's new book of poetry, A Fortune for your Disaster (Tin House, 2019), please click here to visit our Two Dollar Radio Headquarters website.
+To order Hanif's new book of poetry, A Fortune for your Disaster (Tin House, 2019), please click here to visit our Two Dollar Radio Headquarters website.

 NOTE FROM THE AUTHOR: "from July through November 2019, I will be donating all of my book royalties from Two Dollar Radio sales of They Can't Kill Us Until They Kill Us to Border Network for Human Rights and Trans Women Of Color Collective. at the end, I'll match up to $2000 myself."